 There is so much at stake: in addition to all of the federal races (like president!), there are a significant number of state level offices up as well.
 The work WEA-PAC is doing is critical to maintaining our pro-public education, pro-labor majorities in the State House and State Senate, as well as the Governor’s office (and many other statewide positions).
 Find your voter guide or see our endorsed candidates.

 These races will require critical resources including your time and energy, like signing up for the Digital Action Team.
 It also includes financial resources.
 That’s why we’ve launched the $20.20 for 2020 fundraising drive.
 To contribute, click here.
 This money goes directly to supporting pro-public education, pro-labor candidates.
 Your work in WEA-PAC lays the foundation and will continue to help us succeed in years to come.

 Before you vote, see where the candidates stand on issues impacting students, public education and working people.
-The Strong Public Schools 2020 site provides members with powerful tools to learn more about the candidates for U.S. President.
-You can compare the presidential candidates and watch interviews with the candidates.
+The Strong Public Schools 2020 site provides members with powerful tools to learn more about Biden and Trump.
+You can explore the candidate comparison and read why NEA members are backing Biden for the steady, informed, compassionate leadership we need.
 To learn more about campaign events in your area, visit https://www.mobilize.us/nea

 Changes to Washington Voter Registration Laws and Questions About Voting

 Last year, Washington state passed a number of new laws to ensure every person eligible to vote in Washington is able to participate in our elections.
 These changes include: